beranek1/php-geoip/README.md

 # GeoIP
-Collection of functions for getting the location of an ip address in PHP without any ip tables.
+Library for getting the location of an ip address in PHP.

 ## Usage
 All you need to do is including "geoip.php":